 7 Every UEFI interface is different for different hardware.
 Here I am using my Lenovo ThinkPad for demonstration.
 Now you can change the boot order as per your choice as shown in the image below.

 “Bonus Tip: Some systems have both UEFI and legacy BIOS settings.
 You can change the boot order by either using the above method or pressing the desired key during system startup.”

-UEFI offers faster booting since it operates at 32 or 64-bit mode, unlike traditional BIOS which runs on 16-bit mode.
-You cannot upgrade the BIOS chip to UEFI firmware and to avail the benefits of UEFI, you have to buy a new hardware.
+UEFI offers faster booting since it operates in 32 or 64-bit mode, unlike traditional BIOS which runs in 16-bit mode.
+You cannot upgrade the BIOS chip to UEFI firmware and to avail the benefits of UEFI, you have to buy new hardware.
 Changing the boot order is not a tedious process if you follow the steps explained here carefully.